CentareGroup/mkedotnet.com/README.md

 After that, clone the repo, and open a command line where the repo is cloned.

+## Restoring packages
+The scss of the app is driven off of skeleton-scss, which is installed via npm.
+You will need to restore npm packages in order to build/run the app.

+`npm install`

 ## Running a local instance
 To run the site locally, run `harp server _src --port 9876` (or whichever port you prefer)